 Refund requests must have supporting documentation to be considered.
-Refunds may be approved by the Vice President of Student Support and Enrollment Management after the six week period if there was an administrative error by the college.
+Refunds may be approved the Vice President of Student Affairs after the six week period provided the drop is due to an administrative error by the college.

 Refund Policy for Non-Credit Activities